Meet Susan E. Rexroth, Denver Tech Center Licensed Professional Counselor

 I am a Colorado Licensed Professional Counselor and a Nationally Certified Counselor.
 I received my Master’s in Community Counseling from Denver Seminary and Bachelor of Arts in Interpersonal and Public Communication from Purdue University.

-I have over 15 years of experience working with students with a variety of disabilities assisting individuals with academic accommodations and developing coping strategies so that they can pursue higher education.
+Before specializing in couples therapy in private practice, I was a counselor for 15 years with students with a variety of disabilities assisting individuals with academic accommodations and developing coping strategies so that they can pursue higher education.
 I have also developed and led new programs including support programs for women going through separation or divorce as well as facilitating grief and loss groups.

 Relational